 The following season saw Silva post a personal best as he bagged 12 goals in 42 games, though he would have to wait until the 2015/16 season to add another winner’s medal as he was part of the team that beat Liverpool to clinch the Capital One Cup.

 Silva won his 100th cap for Spain at Euro 2016 to confirm his lofty status for both club and country and has made an excellent start to the 2016/17 season -some believe his best yet - and won his first MCFC Player of the Year award as recognition of his efforts.

-It was his eight campaign that saw the Spaniard produce his best football yet as he won his third Premier League title and won a nomination for PFA Player of the Year as well as being voted into the PFA Team of the Year for only the second time.
+It was his eighth campaign that saw the Spaniard produce his best football yet as he won his third Premier League title and third Carabao Cup as well as being nominated for PFA Player of the Year - he was voted into the PFA Team of the Year for only the second time in 2018.

 In 2019, he added another Carabao Cup success to his CV - his tenth title with City - only Vincent Kompany can match that number.